“Buffalo Hunt on the Southwestern Prairies” by John Mix Stanley

 Stanley was an artist-explorer, a painter of landscapes, and Native American portraits, and tribal life.

 Unfortunately, over 200 of Stanley’s paintings, which were being held at the Smithsonian, were lost in an 1865 fire.
 This significant loss of most of his works makes this portrayal of the American West highly valued.

-This painting is one of his few surviving works, which reflects his sympathy and skills in depicting American Indian traditions.
+This painting is one of his few surviving works, reflecting his sympathy and skills in depicting American Indian traditions.

-Stanley’s vision was to produce an atlas of the American Indian, but after the loss of most of his paintings, the 1865 fire, he never completed it.
+Stanley’s vision was to produce an atlas of the American Indian, but after losing most of his paintings, the 1865 fire, he never completed it.

 He had also created an extensive collection of maps, which were held by the Smithsonian Institution.
 Unfortunately, they were destroyed in the 1865 fire.